Jingham2510/jingham2510.github.io/README.txt

 My webpage!
-Designed by someone much more talented than me.
+Designed by someone much better at html than me.
 (See credits below)

 Read Only by HTML5 UP